droe/hopper-scripts/README.md

 Some of my Hopper scripts that are polished and general enough to be potentially useful to others.
 They should run on latest Hopper 4 on macOS and Linux.

-Some of the scripts use a nicer wrapper API around the strictly procedural Hopper python API, otherwise the scripts are self-contained.
+The scripts use a nicer wrapper API around the strictly procedural Hopper python API, otherwise the scripts are self-contained.

 ## Scripts